-NYT Wordle today — answer and my hints for game #1609, Friday, November 14
+NYT Wordle today — answer and my hints for game #1667, Sunday, January 11

 A new NYT Wordle puzzle appears at midnight each day for your time zone – which means that some people are always playing 'today's game' while others are playing 'yesterday's'.
-If you're looking for Thursday's puzzle instead then click here.
+If you're looking for Saturday's puzzle instead then click here.

 Skip the hints and jump straight to today's column.